 We’ve only heard it about a million times: when it comes to a healthy mind and body, exercise is key.
 What people don’t talk about though is the effect that exercise has on vaginal health.
 I mean, really, what is that bi-weekly hip-hop hot yoga class doing to your vagina?

-In our late-20s into the early-40s, factors like pregnancy, hormonal shifts, and stress can bring vaginal health and hygiene into the spotlight.
+In our 20s into the early-40s, and beyond, factors like pregnancy, hormonal shifts, and stress can bring vaginal health and hygiene into the spotlight.
 Your vagina naturally has bacteria—the good kind—that prevents the overgrowth of yeast and bad bacteria which can lead to Bacterial Vaginosis.
 Throw in a warm, sweaty post-workout environment (made extra up-close-and-personal via tight leggings) and you’ve got yourself a breeding ground for infection.

 Mmm, no thanks.